A conformal geometric point of view on the Caffarelli-Kohn-Nirenberg inequality: Appendix

 \subsection{Some Riemannian formulas}

 We recall here some general formulas on conformal transformations of a $d$-dimensional Riemannian manifold $(M,\mathfrak g)$.
-All formulas can be found for example in \cite[Sec.~6.9]{bgl-book}.
+All formulas can be found for example in \cite[Sec.~6.9]{bgl-book}\footnote{and also here https://en.wikipedia.org/wiki/List\_of\_formulas\_in\_Riemannian\_geometry}.
 We transform the metric (with upper indices) $\mathfrak g^{ij}$ into the conformal metric ${\mathfrak h^{ij}}=c^2{\mathfrak g^{ij}}$, where $c$ is any positive and smooth function.
 We let $\tau=\log c$.
 Then, \begin{itemize} \item The carré du champ operator is given by

 \item The Laplace-Beltrami operator is given by

 \item For any smooth function $\psi$, the Hessian of $\psi$ with respect to the metric ${\mathfrak h}$, denoted ${\nabla\nabla}^{\mathfrak h} \psi$ is given by